Nitheesh-Parkala/Namaste-React/README.md

-Two types of export/import

--Default export
-export default components;
-import component from "path";

--named export;

-export const component
-import {component} from "path"

-### React -
-react is fast and efficient in Dom manipulation and it is a virtual Dom. so that react is fast .

-when  ever state variable update react will re render my component. so it is called super powerfull. basically it is done by the the use state.

-when ever we have to keep the UI layer and data layer consistent with each other here react will came into picture.

 ### state Variable - super powerful variable.
 to create the super powerful variable   we use React Hooks which is known has useState.